chaoliu-cl/Goodreader/cran-comments.md

 0 errors | 0 warnings | 1 note

-## New submission
+## Submission with a bug fix

-*This is a new submission of the Goodreader package (Version: 0.1.1).
-In this version, I have corrected my name in the DESCRIPTION file.
+*This is a resubmission of the Goodreader package (Version: 0.1.2).
+In this version, I have fixed the error in building the vignette.